microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 The desired message is the property of `messageStrings` whose name matches `id`;
 that is, the property named `default`.<sup><a href="#note-1">1</a></sup>

+This is another of the file-size-vs.-readability tradeoffs that SARIF offers.
+If rule metadata is available, a tool (or a <a href="5.2-Glossary.md#post-processor">_post-processor_</a>) can choose to inline the messages or to refer to them in the metadata.

 ## <a id="invocations"></a>Invocations

 We have seen that a `run` object describes a single invocation of a single analysis tool.